 A few notes on reading that table honestly:

-- Louisville's $1 listings are real — the land bank's published price for dozens of homes is literally one dollar.
+- Louisville's $1 listings are real — the land bank's published price on 41 homes is literally one dollar.
 They come with the strictest strings in this article (renovation agreements, deadlines, occupancy terms).
 We wrote a full reality-check on $1 houses.

-- Detroit works differently: houses sell through auctions starting at $1,000, so the "listed price" is a floor, not a closing price.
+- Detroit works differently: houses sell through auctions with a $1,000 floor, so the "listed price" on those 28 homes is a starting bid, not a closing price.

 Where the cheapest markets are, by state